-crisis, Buman calls the project a "win-win"-good for ASU employees and promising potential benefits worldwide.
-"We're interested in finding health whole society," he says.
+Especially amid growing attention on the obesity In addition to increasing movement, reducing stress crisis, Buman calls the project a "win-win"-good for ASU employees and promising potential benefits worldwide.
+"We're interested in finding health solutions and ways to improve the health of our the 'inside of us' environment, and the interaction whole society," he says.